include-what-you-use/include-what-you-use/trunk/README.txt

 Most of the original mappings were generated with shell scripts (as evident from the embedded comments) so there are several multi-step mappings from one private header to another, to a third and finally to a public header.
 This reflects the
 #include chain in the actual library headers.

-A hand-written mapping could be reduced to one mapping per private header to its corresponding public header.
+A hand-written mapping could be
+reduced to one mapping per private header to its corresponding public header.

+Include mappings support a special wildcard syntax for the first entry:

+  { include: "private", "<public>", "public" }

+The @ prefix is a signal that the remaining content is a regex, and can be used to re-map a whole subdirectory of private headers to a public facade header.

 === Symbol Mappings ===